smartsheet-platform/smartsheet-javascript-sdk/README.md

 |`gulp jshint`|Runs JSHint against the codebase|
 |`gulp [watch]`|Watches the codebase and runs JSHint whenever changes are made|

+Note that a successful test run will currently output some unhandled rejection messages in the body of the logs.
+This is expected, and does not indicate test failure.

 ## Passthrough Option

 If there is an API Feature that is not yet supported by the JavaScript SDK, there is a passthrough option that allows you to call arbitrary API endpoints.
 Passthrough calls support error retry and logging.